eclipse-vertx/vert.x/core_manual_java.md

             "tel_no": "123123123"
         }
     }

-Then you can start your entire application by simply running:
+Then set the `AppStarter` as the main of your module and then you can start your entire application by simply running:

-    vertx run app.js -conf config.json
+    vertx runmod com.mycompany~my-mod~1.0 -conf config.json

-See the chapter on [running Vert.x](manual.html#running-vertx) in the main manual for more information on this.
+If your application is large and actually composed of multiple modules rather than verticles you can use the same technique.

-Alternatively, even if you choose to write your main verticles in Java, you could maintain a single JavaScript verticle as an app starter - JavaScript has much better JSON support than Java, so you can maintain the whole JSON config nicely in the verticle itself.
-Take a look at the JavaScript core guide to see how to do that.
+More commonly you'd probably chose to write your starter verticle in a scripting language such as JavaScript, Groovy, Ruby or Python - these languages have much better JSON support than Java, so you can maintain the whole JSON config nicely in the starter verticle itself.

 ## Specifying number of instances